ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/recipes/retry/_includes/go.md

 In the {{ ydb-short-name }} Go SDK, correct error handling is implemented by several programming interfaces:

 * The basic logic of error handling is implemented by the helper `retry.Retry` function The details of the execution of repeated requests are hidden as much as possible.
   The user can influence the logic of the function `retry.Retry` using two methods:
-   - Via the context (where you can set the deadline and cancel).
+   * Via the context (where you can set the deadline and cancel)
-   - Via the operation's idempotency flag `retry.WithIdempotent()`.
+   * Via the operation's idempotency flag `retry.WithIdempotent()`.
 By default, the operation is considered non-idempotent.

   The user passes a custom function to `retry.Retry` that returns an error by its signature.
   If the custom function returns `nil`, then repeat queries stop.
   If the custom function returns an error, the {{ ydb-short-name }} Go SDK tries to identify this error and executes retries depending on it.

   {% cut "Example code using the function `retry.Retry`:" %}